Yala National Park is the most famous and most visited national park in Sri Lanka.

 Things to do in Yala Sri Lanka

 Yala is all about safari.

-The only reason people come to Yala is go on Safari inside the Yala National Park.
-The gateway to Yala National Park is Tissamaharama.
+The only reason people come to Yala is to go on Safari inside the Yala National Park.
+Tissamaharama is the entrance to the Yala National Park.

 Best time to take the safari is early morning.
 The earlier you go, the more chances of more sightings.